dmolina/joda-time-mybatis/README.markdown

 ## Note

-* Looking for a new maintainer for this project.
-I no longer use Joda or Mybatis at my job, so my drive to update this project is low.
-Contact me if interested.
+* Luka was looking for a new maintainer for his project (https://github.com/LukeL99/joda-time-mybatis).
+I was not sure if I could tackle it.
+However, for my teaching courses, I needed this library working.

 ## Comments